 - Do seek out the assistance of a car accident lawyer quickly as you only have a limited time to file your lawsuit.

-- Do NOT delay in seeking a car accident lawyer: the longer you wait to hire a car accident lawyer, the more difficult it will be for you to obtain all of the compensation you are entitled.
+- Do NOT delay in seeking a car accident lawyer: the longer you wait to hire a car accident lawyer, the more difficult it will be for you to obtain all of the compensation you are entitled to.

 Contact An Experienced Car Accident Lawyer In Fayetteville, GA

-Following this list of dos and don’ts not only help you have an easier time pursuing compensation, but they also help ensure that you do not inadvertently make statements or take actions that can damage your chances of success.
+Following this list of dos and don’ts not only helps you have an easier time pursuing compensation but also helps ensure that you do not inadvertently make statements or take actions that can damage your chances of success.
 One of the biggest mistakes people make is saying something at the scene of the accident that later comes back to cost them their fair compensation.
 Contact car accident lawyer Jonathan Wade as soon as possible after your accident, even from the scene, and he will walk you through the entire process, protecting you from all of the pitfalls that you may encounter.